Multibit Classic Password Recovery Tutorials and tricks

 If you still have access to your Multibit Classic or Multibit HD wallet,there is still some hope using some magic to get your keys out.
 It just involves a few technical steps.

-Disclaimer!
-This article was written by KeychainX AG, Wallet Recovery Services.
+This article was written by KeychainX a Wallet Recovery Services company helping recover lost Multibit passwords since 2017.
 To read more about our company please visit https://keychainx.io or send us an email to keychainx@protonmail.com if you need to talk about password recovery.